 Assistants work closely with the store manager to train staff, manage scheduling, and support daily performance.
 They fill in gaps, step up during emergencies, and help coach team members who are new or still learning. - Store Manager

 Store managers oversee staffing, inventory control, customer feedback, and revenue.
-They’re also responsible for enforcing safety standards and building a dependable team.
-Managers are expected to lead by example in every area of the store. - Area Supervisor
+They’re also responsible for enforcing safety standards and building a dependable team. - Area Supervisor

 Area supervisors travel between multiple stores to ensure consistency across locations.
 They support store managers, troubleshoot operational issues, and ensure that company policies are followed in every branch they oversee.